Redefining Semiconductor Excellence: Innovation, Sustainability, and Global Transformation

 VP of Process Technology Development, CPO

-Sanan Semiconductor
+Hunan Sanan Semiconductor Co., Ltd.

 PART 2: Driving Innovation and Ensuring Competitiveness in GaN & SiC